pyetras/RoboND-Perception-Project/writeup.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

+`instruction.py` computes the centroid of each cluster' point cloud.

 The yaml files are in `data/` directory.
 I've been able to successfully detect 100% of objects in each scene.